Yhan-ux/First-Project-in-cpp/README.md

         std::cout << "Playlist loaded from " << filename << "\n"; //to comfirm the losd
     }
 };
+•  addSong: Adds a song to the playlist (songs.push_back()).
+•  removeSong: Removes a song by title (iterates through the list to find and erase it).
+•  displayPlaylist: Displays all the songs in the playlist.
+•  searchSong: Searches for a song by its title in the playlist.
+•  sortByRating: Sorts the songs in the playlist by rating using the list::sort method (C++ STL).
+•  generateTopPlaylist: Generates a list of songs with ratings greater than or equal to the given threshold.
+UndoStack Class (Stack)
+This class manages the undo functionality using a stack
 // UndoStack class managing undo and redo operations class UndoStack {
 private: